Human Resources

 Rehiring Employees after Retirement

-In addition, Meiji Co., Ltd. launched career development support measures for senior employees (career design training for those in their 50s, career design interviews for those in their 50s, and reskilling) in order to assist individuals in their career development and support their ability development, so that seniors can work actively and autonomously.
+In addition, Meiji Co., Ltd. conducts career development support measures for senior employees (career design training for those in their 50s, career design interviews for those in their 50s, and reskilling) in order to assist individuals in their career development and support their ability development, so that seniors can work actively and autonomously.

 Strengthening International Bonds Group-Wide